-See work term requirements for the prescribed academic and work term sequence for Honours Psychology 'Departmental' Co-op and Honours Psychology and Arts and Business Co-op.
+See Current Co-op Students for the prescribed academic and work term sequence for Psychology students.

 Approval is required to deviate from the prescribed sequence.
-Examples of the circumstances that would require approval:
+You will find examples of circumstances that justify a sequence change here.

 Please review carefully all of the following information before requesting a change to your academic versus work term sequence.